Receive a free ebook!

 “Snowstorm is a contemporary Christian romance for the career-driven age.
 If you like heartwarming stories, resilient characters, and a deeper look at what really matters, then you’ll love this Christmas inspirational romance.”

-Buy Snowstorm to cozy up with a wintry romance today!
+Buy Snowstorm to cozy up with a warm winter romance today!

 Buy Ebooks Online